stewtech/Bloggie.Web/README.md

             this.bloggieDbContext = bloggieDbContext;
         }
         // ---------------------- CREATE FUNCTIONALITY ----------------------
-        // Create Functionality - Adding the tag in these 2 action methods
+        // CREATE FUNCTIONALITY - Adding the tag in these 2 action methods
         // Handles HTTP GET requests to display the "Add" tag form.
         // Add page and show
         [HttpGet]